-- E72 Before works within a Historical Archaeological Management Unit (HAMU), the Proponent must engage a suitably qualified archaeologist whose experience complies with the NSW Heritage Council's Criteria for Assessment of Excavation Directors (July, 2011) (referred to as the Excavation Director) to oversee and advise on matters associated with historical archaeology and to prepare a Historical Archaeological Research Design and Excavation Methodology. - E73 The Historical Archaeological Research Design and Excavation Methodology must to be submitted to the Heritage Council of NSW (or its delegate) for review and comment before finalisation.
-The Historical Archaeological Research Design and Excavation Methodology must: - (a) be consistent with NSW Heritage Council Guidelines including: - i) Archaeological Assessments (1996); - ii) Assessing Significance for Historical Archaeological Sites and Relics (2009), - iii) Skeletal Remains (1998), and - iv) Historical Archaeological Code of Practice (2009);
+E72 Before works within Zones 1 and 2 Historical Archaeological Management Unit (HAMU), the Proponent must engage a suitably qualified archaeologist whose experience complies with the NSW Heritage Council's Criteria for Assessment of Excavation Directors (July, 2011) (referred to as the Excavation Director) to oversee and advise on matters associated with historical archaeology (i.e. non-Aboriginal) and to prepare a Historical Archaeological Research Design and Excavation Methodology.